pixano/pixano/README.md

 pip install pixano
 ```

-# Importing your existing datasets to Pixano format
+# Importing your datasets

 Please refer to the [dataset notebooks](../../../notebooks/dataset/) for information on how to import your datasets.

 # Using the Pixano Explorer

-Please refer to [Pixano Explorer README](pixano/apps/explorer/README.md) for information on how to use the it.
+Please refer to the [Pixano Explorer README](pixano/apps/explorer/README.md) for information on how to browse your datasets.

 # Using the Pixano Annotator